yubinbai/dotcom/source/_posts/design-patterns-gang-of-four.md

 Creational, Structural, and Behavioral Patterns
 ===
 Patterns are classfield in the three general categories.

 Creational patterns are super important in object patterns, as composition is dominating inheritance.

+Structural patterns are useful as codebase scales to involve a huge number of correlating structures, and we need consistent principles to navigate around.

+Behavioral patterns are designed for adjusting and implementing functonalities attached to structural components.